The Blue Flame (play): Background and development

 Actress Theda Bara was one of the most popular stars of silent films.
 From her first leading role as "the Vampire" in the 1915 movie A Fool There Was, Bara had been typecast as a "vamp" or femme fatale who seduced and ruined innocent men.
 Although she sometimes performed in films playing other types of roles, these were not as successful commercially as her "vamp" films.
 She played dozens of similar roles while contracted with Fox Film from 1915 to 1919.

 After Bara's contract with Fox ended, Woods approached her about appearing in a play.
-She had performed on stage early in her career, working with touring companies and in summer stock, but had not performed on Broadway.
+Bara's stage experience was limited.
+Her only previous Broadway performance was a minor role in a 1908 production of Ferenc Molnár's The Devil.
+She subsequently joined a couple of touring companies, but had not been on the stage since she started working in films.
 Bara told a reporter that she was offered a few scripts to consider, and chose The Blue Flame (at that time titled The Lost Soul) because it allowed her to play two versions of the character, one good and the other bad.
 She also hoped moving to the stage would bring her new career opportunities.
 Woods gave Bara a lucrative contract.
 Each week she received a salary of $1500.
 This was considerably less than the $4000 per week she had earned in her last year with Fox, but Bara was also promised half the production's net profits.
 For example, the play's two-week run in Boston netted Bara $10,700.
 Woods also provided a finely appointed private railroad car to take her from city to city when the show toured.